 Hazard Assessment & Risk Mitigation

 Symptoms of COVID-19 can vary from person to person and can range from mild to severe.
 Most adults infected with COVID-19 will have mild symptoms that do not require care outside of the home.
-While COVID-19 impacts adults more than children, some adults with specific health circumstances are at an increased risk for more severe outcomes, including older individuals, people with compromised immune systems, or those who have underlying medical conditions such as diabetes, heart and lung conditions.
+COVID-19 can have a severe impact on people with specific health circumstances, including older individuals, people with compromised immune systems, or those who have underlying medical conditions such as diabetes, heart and lung conditions.

 The COVID-19 virus has a very low infection rate in children and youth.
 Children and youth typically have much milder symptoms of COVID-19, most often presenting with “cough, fever and sore throat.”
 Many children have asymptomatic disease; however, there is no conclusive evidence that children who are asymptomatic pose a risk to other children or to adults.
 Evidence indicates transmission involving children is primarily limited to household settings, and from COVID-19 positive adults to children.
 Most cases in children have been linked to a symptomatic household member.